datawire/ambassador-docs/docs/emissary/2.0/topics/using/authservice.md

 # AuthService settings

-An AmbassadorMapping can pass these settings along to an [AuthService](../../running/services/auth-service).
+A Mapping can pass these settings along to an [AuthService](../../running/services/auth-service).
 This is helpful to allow these specific configurations to apply only to certain Mappings and not globally.

 ## Bypass authentication

-An AuthService can be disabled for a specific AmbassadorMapping with the `bypass_auth` attribute.
-This will tell $productName$ to allow all requests for that AmbassadorMapping through without interacting with the external auth service.
+An AuthService can be disabled for a specific Mapping with the `bypass_auth` attribute.
+This will tell $productName$ to allow all requests for that Mapping through without interacting with the external auth service.
 This could be helpful, for example, for a public API.

 ```yaml
 bypass_auth: true